Atakapa Ishak Nation

-The Atakapa Ishak Nation, officially named the Atakapa Ishak Tribe of Southeast Texas and Southwest Louisiana, is a cultural heritage organization of individuals who identify as descendants of the Atakapa people.
+The Atakapa Ishak Nation, officially named the Atakapa Ishak Tribe of Southeast Texas and Southwest Louisiana, is a cultural heritage organization based in Lake Charles, Louisiana of individuals who identify as descendants of the Atakapa people.
+Scholar and council member of the tribe, Jeffery Darensbourg, writes that it is the largest organized Ishak group; its members engaging in efforts of obtaining government recognition, language renewal, and historical and contemporary awareness.